 A recent study reveals Apple’s tablets’ huge potential: the Ipads are expected to dominate the tablet market until 2015.
-According to InformaTM, that’s when Android based tablets will take over.
+According to InformaTM, that’s when Android-based tablets will take over.

 In April this year, another study released by Gartner, showed pretty much the same, but Apple’s dominance wasn’t perceived in such an optimistic way.
-The study reported that by 2015, iPad tablets will maintain 47% of the market, while Android-based tablets just a liitle bit lower, with just above 38%.
+The study reported that by 2015, iPad tablets will maintain 47% of the market, while Android-based tablets just a little bit lower, with just above 38%.

 Why the iPad rules the Tablet Market

-Apple’s iPads have redefined the mobilization of computing, taking technology to a whole other level, with high-resolution touch screens, gigabytes of storage, multi-core processor and appealing design.
+Apple’s iPads have redefined the mobilization of computing, taking technology to a whole other level, with high-resolution touch screens, gigabytes of storage, a multi-core processor, and appealing design.
 The iPads and the running iOS operating system have revealed the true value of such devices, with improvements in hardware and software and performances to suit the needs of both consumers and enterprises.

-Still, as the study reveals, this won’t be enough for them to keep a leader position in a highly competitive market.
+Still, as the study reveals, this won’t be enough for them to keep a leadership position in a highly competitive market.
 The Android-based tablets are not iPads only competitors, since PCs and smartphones also rival with these gadgets, even if they are in a different market segment.
 A tablet is somewhere between a smartphone and a PC and, for many users, the two devices provide everything they need for the everyday life.

-For tablets to continue to sale well and remain among the customers’ favorite devices, they would need to add more features and improved performances for users to be able to displace the smartphone or the PC or even both.
+For tablets to continue to sell well and remain among the customers’ favorite devices, they would need to add more features and improved performances for users to be able to displace the smartphone or the PC or even both.

 Still, in a rapidly evolving world, 2015 is actually further than it may appear and many things could change by that time.